StanfordLegion/regent-lang.org/reference.md

 that can be directly accessed by a task.
 After using acquire, the region is no longer considered restricted.

-The release operation guarrantees that any copies of a region made following an acquire operation are flushed back to their original location (e.g. disk).
+The release operation guarantees that any copies of a region made following an acquire operation are flushed back to their original location (e.g. disk).